 Another aspect that helps prep for relaxation is to use exercise to manually relax your body.
 A rising trend is utilizing medical marijuana and yoga to heal.
 An article by the Harvard Health Publications emphasizes that relationship.

 Many forms of exercise reduce stress directly, and by preventing bodily illness, exercise has extra benefits for the mind.
 Regular physical activity will lower your blood pressure, improve your cholesterol, and reduce your blood sugar.
 Exercise cuts the risk of heart attack, stroke, diabetes, colon and breast cancers, osteoporosis and fractures, obesity, depression, and even dementia (memory loss).

 Another important strategy to prep for relaxation is to use planning strategies to let your mind rest.
 Often we have so many demands of the day, it can seem overwhelming – making relaxing a difficult task in itself.
 However, there are multiple strategies to plan ahead that make us feel as if we are ‘allowed’ to rest.
 One strategy is to write down all your commitments, then determine the day and time you will complete that task.
-Psychologically, that technique can help dump the mind and allow it to rest knowing that it was acknowledge and there is a plan in place.
+Psychologically, that technique can help dump the mind and allow it to rest knowing that it was acknowledged and there is a plan in place.